 - Send your new contact address and telephone number to everyone on your personal contact list.
 Include a photo of your new home for friends and family.

 - Install window coverings if they are not already up.
-Privacy is important and this will help you avoid curious neighbors or potential thieves to eavesdrop on you.
+Privacy is important and this will help you avoid curious neighbors or potential thieves.